 RSLV-132 is a novel RNase-Fc fusion protein designed to remove RNA, a pro-inflammatory nucleic acid which accumulates in the blood of patients with autoimmune diseases such as lupus and Sjögren’s syndrome.
-Resolve is evaluating RSLV-132 in a Phase 2a study in lupus and expects to initiate pivotal registration studies in Sjögren’s syndrome in 2020.
+Resolve has completed a positive P2a clinical trial in lupus and expects to initiate pivotal registration studies in Sjögren’s syndrome in 2022.

 RSLV-132 in Lupus and Sjögren’s syndrome